 Canon EOS R100: Build & handling

-As you can see from the images below, the camera is incredibly similar in size, shape and layout to the Canon EOS R50 (which sits between the Canon EOS R100 and the more advanced Canon EOS R10 in the product hierarchy).
+As you can see from the images below, the camera is incredibly similar in size, shape and layout to the Canon EOS R50 (which previously sat between the Canon EOS R100 and the more advanced Canon EOS R10 in the product hierarchy).

 It is an incredibly compact camera, even by mirrorless standards, complemented by a range of suitably sized compact lenses – including the Canon RF 28mm f/2.8 STM pancake lens, which was released at the same time as the R100.
-The camera as at its most portable and effective when paired with these lightweight prime lenses, as well as the Canon RF-S 18-45mm f/4.5-6.3 IS STM kit lens with which is is bundled.
+The camera is at its most portable and effective when paired with these lightweight prime lenses, as well as the Canon RF-S 18-45mm f/4.5-6.3 IS STM kit lens with which is is bundled.
+I found that any combination of these was when the camera was at its best, able to slip into my messenger bag and pop out when a photo moment presented itself.

 A pop-up flash is built into the top of the camera body, making it possible to keep taking shots when night falls or when shooting indoors with poor illumination.
 And on top of the flash is a hot shoe, enabling you to mount accessories like flashguns or vlogging microphones if you want to get creative.

-We also occasionally nudged the mode dial when adjusting the exposure control dial while taking shots.
-This is far from a huge problem, but is something worth bearing in mind; our hands aren't huge, and we're used to using very dainty cameras, but folks with bigger hands might also find that the compact chassis of the R100 leads to errant brushes of buttons or dials.
+I also occasionally nudged the mode dial when adjusting the exposure control dial while taking shots.
+This is far from a huge problem, but is something worth bearing in mind; my hands aren't huge, and I'm used to using very dainty mirrorless cameras, but folks with bigger hands might find that the compact chassis of the R100 leads to errant brushes of buttons or dials.

 Canon EOS R100: Performance